Kong/cloud-migration-journey/docs/explore/phase2.md

 ## Explore Infrastructure

-First, open the ansible inventory file and copy the host IPs of the kuma labelled hosts:
+First, open the ansible inventory file and copy the host IPs of the kuma labeled hosts:

 ```console
 cat ~/.kmj/ansible/inventory.yml